 Senior Occupational Therapist Salary

-Senior Occupational Therapists in the United States take home approximately $42.35 per hour on average.
-The majority of Senior Occupational Therapists claim high levels of job satisfaction.
-Senior Occupational Therapists who responded to the questionnaire are largely women, dominating at 87 percent.
-Most report receiving medical coverage from their employers and a strong majority collect dental insurance.
-The figures in this rundown are based on the results of PayScale's salary questionnaire.
+Median pay for Senior Occupational Therapists in the United States lies in the neighborhood of $42.35 per hour.
+For the most part, Senior Occupational Therapists enjoy their work and report high levels of job satisfaction.
+The vast majority of Senior Occupational Therapists (86 percent) who participated in the survey are women.
+A fair number report receiving medical coverage from their employers and a strong majority collect dental insurance.
+The numbers in this rundown were provided by PayScale's salary survey participants.

 |Overtime||$21.85 - $72.50|